databricks/koalas/docs/source/user_guide/best_practices.rst

 -------------------------------------------------------------

 One common issue when Koalas users face is the slow performance by default index.
-Koalas attaches a default index when index is unknown, for example, Spark DataFrame is directly converted to Koalas DataFrame.
+Koalas attaches a default index when the index is unknown, for example, Spark DataFrame is directly converted to Koalas DataFrame.

 This default index is ``sequence`` which requires the computation on single partition which is discouraged.
 If you plan to handle large data in production, make it distributed by configuring the default index to ``distributed`` or